lmuntaner/tech-introduction-product-people/docs/networking/project.md

 THIS IS HARD!

-It is a good exercises to give you an idea of how to interact with a server API with code.
+It is a good exercise to give you an idea of how to interact with an API server with code.